-Is your marketing department ready for 2021?
-The development and execution of successful campaigns depend, among other things, on the planning of a solid marketing budget.
+Is your marketing department ready for 2023?
+The development and execution of successful campaigns depend, among other factors, on the planning of a solid marketing budget.

-After all, if you can’t justify the size of the investment your team needs, your company may decide to spend the money on other activities.
+After all, if you cannot justify the budget your team needs, your company may invest in something else.

 A marketing budget outlines all the financial resources that the department plans to spend in a given period — usually quarterly or annually.